ebrfawzy/stock-insights-project/RAILWAY_DEPLOYMENT.md

 4. **Build Failures**
    - Check build logs in Railway dashboard
    - Verify all dependencies are in requirements.txt
+   - Ensure Angular CLI is in devDependencies (not production dependencies)
+   - Make sure `npm ci` installs all dependencies (not `npm ci --only=production`)

 ### Logs and Monitoring:
 - View logs in Railway dashboard